Living From Gratitude

 It steadies you without denying your feelings.

-When you practice gratitude consistently, you become more resilient.
-You stop being knocked over as easily by little things.
-You stop needing everything to go right to feel okay.
-You begin to live from inner abundance instead of constant lack.
+When you practice gratitude consistently, your energy begins to change.
+You become more resilient.
+You stop being knocked over as easily by every small frustration.
+You stop needing everything to go right before you can feel okay.
+You begin to live from a deeper sense of inner abundance.

 Before you eat, pause and bless the moment.

-At night, write three things that held you today.
+At night, write down three things that held you today.

 When you feel anxious, name five things you can appreciate right now.